emmomp/SMURPHS_OHC/README.md

 # SMURPHS_OHC
 Notebooks to reproduce figures from "Ocean Heat Content responses to changing Anthropogenic Aerosol Forcing Strength: regional and multi-decadal variability" Boland et al 2022 (doi coming).

-Each notebook loads data from ../data_out/ and plots to ../figs/ automatically, although this can be altered.
-To work, data_out should contain the files from [figshare details].
+Each notebook loads data from ../data_in/ and plots to ../figs/ automatically, although this can be altered.
+To work, data_in should contain the files from [figshare details].

 Feel free to use or reproduce the code and figures but please attribute as outlined in the license.